-Just like when we get sick, their bodies work very hard internally to heal.
-Even though it doesn’t seem like they are busy, the body is working inside to fight this infection and get your cat back on its feet again.
+Just like when we get sick, cats’ bodies work very hard internally to heal.
+Even though it doesn’t seem like they are busy, the body is working inside to fight this infection and get your cat back on their feet again.

 If antibiotics are the culprit in your kitty’s sleepiness, they should recover before or soon after the medication stops.
 However, extreme tiredness should never worsen as they take the antibiotic.
 In fact, after about two days, you should notice improvement for mild to moderate infections.